Truth Compared to Answers

 Finding your answer can become a poem.

 People expect answers to be literal.
 Precise snippets of knowledge to awakened one’s understanding.
-Taoism teaches , answers are poetry: a collage of potentials and possibilities.
+Daoism teaches Daoist answers are poetry: a collage of potentials and possibilities.

-To limit an answer to be literal… is to limit yourself …
+To limit a Daoist answer to be literal is to limit yourself.

 These answers are not worth the price, as